-- 4. If non-default SIP port numbers are in use, update the system IP ports: - a.
-Access the System IP Ports form. - b.
-Change the SIP UDP, TCP, and TLS port numbers if necessary. - 5.
-Configure the SIP trunk attributes: - a.
+- 4. Configure the SIP trunk attributes: - a.
 Access the Trunk Attributes form. - b.
 Select a trunk service number that is available to be changed.
 Update the configuration to direct incoming calls from the SIP trunks to an answer point in the MiVoice Business.
-This is consistent with the programming for any incoming trunk on the MiVoice Business. - 6.
+This is consistent with the programming for any incoming trunk on the MiVoice Business. - 5.
 Configure the SIP peer profile: - a.
 Access the SIP Peer Profile form. - b.
 Add a new entry.
 For SIP Peer Profile Label, enter a name.
 For Network Element, select the network element created for the SIP service provider.
 For Outbound Proxy Server, select the network element created for the MBG.
 For Trunk Service, enter the Trunk Service Number for the trunk updated on the Trunk Attributes form.
-For Use P-Call-Leg-ID Header, select Yes. - 7.
-Set up inward dialing modification rules for inbound calls (optional): - a.
-Access the Inward Dialing Modification form and add one or more new rules to alter the dial strings contained in inbound SIP calls. - b.
-Access the SIP Peer Profile Called Party Inward Dialing Modification or SIP Peer Profile Calling Party Inward Dialing Modification form and associate the inward dialing rule(s) to the network element created for the SIP service provider. - 8.
+For Use P-Call-Leg-ID Header, select Yes. - c.
+(Optional) KPML tab: There are 4 settings between MiVB and MBG.
+For External Hot desk user, the options must be set No, Yes, No, Yes.
+An option to select SIP transport and SIP port is available in this tab, ensure this setting matches the capabilities of the ICP. - 6.
+Set up inward dialing modification rules for inbound calls (optional): - Access the Inward Dialing Modification form and add one or more new rules to alter the dial strings contained in inbound SIP calls. - b.
+Access the SIP Peer Profile Called Party Inward Dialing Modification or SIP Peer Profile Calling Party Inward Dialing Modification form and associate the inward dialing rule(s) to the network element created for the SIP service provider. - 7.
 Configure an ARS route: - a.
 Access the ARS Routes form. - b.
 Create a route to connect the SIP trunks to the SIP service provider.
 For Routing Medium, select SIP Trunk.
 For SIP Peer Profile, select the network element created for the SIP service provider.
-For COR Group Number, enter a Class of Restriction group number. - 9.
+For COR Group Number, enter a Class of Restriction group number. - 8.
 Configure ARS digits dialed (optional): - a.
 Access the ARS Digits Dialed form. - b.
 Add an entry that enables the system to recognize digits and route trunk calls to the SIP service provider using the ARS route.
-For Termination Number, enter the ARS Route Number. - 10.
-Configure the SIP Peer Profile Assignment for Incoming DID:
+For Termination Number, enter the ARS Route Number. - 9.
+Configure the SIP Peer Profile Assignment for Incoming DID: - a.
+Access the SIP Peer Profile Assignment for Incoming DID form.

-- a.
-Access the SIP Peer Profile Assignment for Incoming DID form. - b.
+- b.
 Add an entry.
 Associate the range of telephone numbers that have been assigned by the SIP service provider.
-For SIP Peer Profile Label, select the the SIP Peer Profile Label that you added on the SIP Peer Profile form. - 11.
+For SIP Peer Profile Label, select the SIP Peer Profile Label that you added on the SIP Peer Profile form. - 10.
 Update the Class of Service Options: - a.
 Access the Class of Service Options form. - b.
 Enable the Public Network Access via DPNSS field in the class of service for all devices that make outgoing calls through SIP trunks, PRI trunks, LS trunks, and so forth that are connected to SIP Trunks.